“Fairness is what justice really is.”

 – Flashing Lights Are Behind You

-– Once You Have Been Stopped
+– Once You Are Stopped

 Do Nothing.
 Do not release your seat belt until the officer has come up to the window and seen that you were wearing it.
-We have had many clients who have received a No Seat Belt ticket in addition to their other violation because the officer did not see that they had their seat belt on.
+We have had many clients who have received a No Seat Belt ticket in addition to their other traffic violation because the officer did not see that they had their seat belt on.

 Do not reach into your glove box or center console, dig in your purse or bag, or for your wallet before the officer comes to your window.
 Remember that the officer does not know you or if you are a tweaker on meth or just someone on their way to the store for milk.